-- Acting as Cayman regulatory counsel for Apollo and its Cayman investment funds and advising on a range of regulatory matters on an ongoing basis including the regulatory aspects of launches and closings.
+- Advised Apollo and its Cayman investment funds on a range of regulatory matters on an ongoing basis, including with the regulatory aspects of launches and closings.

-- Acting as Cayman regulatory counsel for PineBridge and its Cayman investment funds and advising on a range of regulatory matters on an ongoing basis.
+- Advised PineBridge and its Cayman investment funds and on a range of regulatory matters on an ongoing basis.